 You could just start dropping your spare change in a jar every night, but that leaves too much to chance.
-Instead, create a strategy that can guarantee you will achieve the goal you’ve set.
+Instead, be intentional by creating a strategy that can guarantee you will achieve the goal you’ve set.

 Here are 5 steps that will help you save $5,000 in a year:

 Saving $5,000 in one year can sound intimidating.
 But, saving $13.70 a day sounds a lot more achievable.